Walking down the halls of any high school or middle school many of the smiling mouths you encounter will be full of metal.

 Three years ago, OrthoSelect was in a bind.
 They wanted to grow and innovate, but the technology was not where they wanted it to be.
 Steve recalls, “Before we started working with Scopic, our product didn’t compare to our competition.”
 He needed to make a change and start innovating fast, before he was left in the dust.

-So, he went on the hunt for a software solution provider.
+So, he went on the hunt for a custom software solution provider.
 He found a local shop and worked with them for a while, but, he wasn’t completely satisfied.
 He then decided to seek out freelancers – but they were unreliable, inconsistent, and expensive to boot.
 In fact, they were so expensive that it was putting the business in jeopardy.
 Steve recalls, “we’re self-funded, and a big chunk of income was going towards outsourcing software development.
 I almost jumped ship because things weren’t looking great.”.

 Then, he found Scopic.